wdavid73/javascript/bob/README.md

 Bob is a lackadaisical teenager.
 In conversation, his responses are very limited.

-Bob answers 'Sure.' if you ask him a question.
+Bob answers 'Sure.' if you ask him a question. si le haces una pregunta

-He answers 'Whoa, chill out!' if you yell at him.
+He answers 'Whoa, chill out!' if you yell at him. si le gritas (mayusculas)

 He says 'Fine.
 Be that way!' if you address him without actually saying anything.
+Si se dirige a él sin decir realmente cualquier cosa.

-He answers 'Whatever.' to anything else.
+He answers 'Whatever.' to anything else.  a cualquier otra cosa.

 ## Setup